jamesli72/Crop-Monitoring-IoT-Basic/README.md

 ## Known issues

-If you found an issue or would like to submit an improvement for this project, please submit a file through this email lygiahuy561@gmail.com
+If you found an issue or would like to submit an improvement for this project, please checkout the issue section.